 Broaden across your shoulder blades and draw your shoulders away from your ears.
 Next, move into Cat Pose: As you exhale, draw your belly to your spine and round your back toward the ceiling.
 The pose should look like a cat stretching its back.

-Release the crown of your head toward the floor, but don’t force your
+Release the crown of your head toward the floor, but don’t force your chin to your chest.
+Inhale, coming back into Cow Pose, and then exhale as you return to Cat Pose.

 2. Bound Angle Pose